HOME INDEX

 The singer and actor Joseph Schmidt was born in Davideny, Bukovina, Austria-Hungary in those time.

-In spite of a height of 1.60 meters (other sources declare 1.53 meters) Joseph Schmidt became one of the most dazzling singing stars of his time.
+In spite of a height of 1.54 Joseph Schmidt became one of the most dazzling singing stars of his time.
 He visited regularly most fashionable hotels in Europe and USA, and evoked much affection from his listeners.

 His first vocal training was as a classic Hebrew singer in the local synagogue in Cernowitz.

-At twenty he was sent to Berlin where he studied both piano and voice with Frau Dr. Jaffe and Professor Hermann Weissenborn.
-He was conscripted for military service from 1926 till 1929 and after his discharge he accepted a position as cantor at the synagogue in Cernowitz.
+At twenty he was sent to Berlin where he studied voice with Frau Dr. Jaffe and Professor Hermann Weissenborn.
+He was conscripted for military service from 1926 till 1929, afterwards he was albe to concentrate to his career again.

 With an engagement for a German radio broadcast began his successful international career.